ModelOriented/kernelshap/README.md

 ## Introduction

-This package offers an efficient implementation of Kernel SHAP (Lundberg and Lee, 2017).
+This package offers an efficient implementation of Kernel SHAP, see [1] and [2].
 For up to $p=8$ features, the resulting SHAP values are exact regarding the selected background data.
 For larger $p$, an almost exact hybrid algorithm involving iterative sampling is used by default.

 The typical workflow to explain any model `object`: